Kingdom Hearts 3 ReMIND: Price and pre-order for PS4 and Xbox One

 STAR WARS AND FIRE EMBLEM: The best games of 2019

-There's no links for the PSN Store as of writing, but Xbox One loyalists can pre-order online right now by clicking here.
+PS4 owners can pre-order by clicking here, whereas Xbox One loyalists can pre-order online by clicking here.

 Have something to tell us about this article?